edHuang577/resume-as-code/README.md

 <a name="aws-cli"></a>
 #### [AWS CLI](https://aws.amazon.com/cli/)
-I've chosen to host this web app on AWS, serving it statically from an S3 bucket.
+I host the compiled web app on AWS, serving it from an S3 bucket via CloudFront.
 AWS CLI is required to upload the compiled artifacts to S3.
 Can be installed from [documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html), or via `pip install awscli`.